Why is Bhupesh Baghel silent on his alleged meeting with Adani officials?

 Amit Jogi has alleged that after meeting Prime Minister Narendra Modi on June 14, Bhupesh Baghel held a closed-door meeting between 6 pm to 8 pm with Mr. Rajesh Adani who is brother of Mr. Gautam Adani, owner of Adani Enterprises Limited; Mr. Vinay Prakash Goyal, Corporate Vice President of Adani Group, and Mr. Vaibhav Alsi, in-charge of Chhattisgarh of Adani group.

-"Bhupesh Baghel ji, the way you have made your meeting with Prime Minister and your participation in Niti Aayog meeting public; please make the details of your meeting in Chhattisgarh Sadan too public," the JCG (J) leader demanded.
+"Bhupesh Baghel ji, the way you have made your meeting with Prime Minister and your participation in Niti Aayog meeting public, please make the details of your meeting in Chhattisgarh Sadan too public," the JCG(J) leader demanded.

 Maintaining that his party would not allow Chhattisgarh to become Adanigarh, Amit Jogi alleged that Baghel has allowed Adani Group to loot state's minerals.